mfolsom/email_processing_tool/README.md

 pip install -r requirements.txt
 ```
 ### 3. Set Up Environment Variables
 Create a '.env' file in the root directory of your project and set the FOLDER_PATH variable to specify the folder path in your Outlook account.
+Currently the script can handle 2 levels of subdirectory under the inbox.
 ```sh
 # .env
 FOLDER_PATH=Directory,Subdirectory
 ```
-(e.g. Starbucks, Proofs)
+e.g. Starbucks, Proofs would look at this structure
+Inbox/
+├── Starbucks/
+│   ├──Proofs

 ### 4. Run the Unit Tests
 To run the tests, use pytest.
 Ensure you are in the virtual environment before running the tests.